eljs/el.js/README.md

 ## Nested Protypical Inheritence

 Unlike normal Riot rendering, El.js allows the implicit accessing of values on this.parent and this.parent...parent via prototypical inheritence of the rendering context.
 This is done to avoid repeatedly passing the same data down through nested containers because it is error prone and overly verbose.
-This also makes it easier to build containers and components.
+This also makes it easier to build containers and controls.

 Explicitly passing the data variable:
 ```html